What is Cauda Equina Syndrome?

 Cauda Equina is a very serious condition causing nerve root damage.
 This is a rare disorder where pressure is exerted on a collection of nerves located at the bottom of the spinal cord known as the ‘cauda equina’.
-The cauda equina set of nerves looks like a horse’s tail, which is where it gets it’s name from.
+The cauda equina set of nerves looks like a horse’s tail, which is where it gets its name from.

 Symptoms Of Cauda Equina Syndrome (CES)

-- Symptoms of Cauda Equina Syndrome usually start suddenly and can progress quickly.
-There is a chronic form of the condition which usually stems from another long term neurological condition such as Multiple Sclerosis.
-Other causes of Cauda Equina Syndrome can include slipped/ herniated disc, severe bone infection, spinal/ bone tumours, recent spinal surgery or spinal trauma.
-People with Cauda Equina will usually experience:
+Symptoms of Cauda Equina Syndrome usually start suddenly and can progress quickly.
+There is a chronic form of the condition, which usually stems from another long-term neurological condition such as Multiple Sclerosis.

 - Lower back pain